Waikato/wekaDeeplearning4j/docs/examples/dl4j-inference.md

 ### Command Line

 To generate a saliency map from the command line, you must specify an output image location.
-Note that we can also use `-1` to specify the target class.
-The saliency map generator will simply use the max probability class as the target class; this is useful when you don't know what the class ID may be.
+When specifying a target class, we can specify it as `-1`; the saliency map generator will simply use the max probability class as the target class in this case.
+This is useful when you don't know what the class ID may be.

 ```bash